 Our grant process begins with the completion of our online Letter of Inquiry (LoI).
 The link to the LoI is located on our website: www.crawfordtaylorfoundation.org.

 The Crawford Taylor Foundation grant making process is conducted by the Board of Directors in an impartial manner based upon an evaluation of each request.
 Requests may be submitted during open cycle periods (closed from submission deadline through the meeting review period).
 The Crawford Taylor Foundation Board meets three times each year to consider requests.
-Board meetings take place in Spring (March), Fall (August), and Winter (December/January).
-Requests for the Spring meeting must be received by February 1st, by June 1st for the Fall meeting and October 1st for the Winter meeting.
+Board meetings take place in Spring (January), Summer (May), and Winter (October).
+Requests for the Spring meeting must be received by January 1st, by May 1st for the Summer meeting and October 1st for the Winter meeting.

 The Foundation does not typically provide their logo for publication.
 We appreciate being recognized as a donor in simple typed format as "Crawford Taylor Foundation."
 We do ask for approval for all press releases regarding our grants.
 Press releases may be emailed to us at info@crawfordtaylorfoundation.org.